Updated on December 14, 3:31 a.m. (GMT+8): Added images.

 The fate of Ryota Miyagi — the spirited point guard from The First Slam Dunk movie — has left fans speculating.
-We’re here to provide clarity with our article on the Slam Dunk movie ending explained.
+We’re here to provide clarity with our article explaining the ending of the Slam Dunk movie.

 If you managed to catch the highly anticipated movie in the cinema and read the manga, you know there is a lot to unpack.